OmidJalali84/New-ERC20s/README.md

 # Weird Tokens

 These tokens is more common in memecoins.
 They allows owner or owners of the Token to blocking users, getting transaction fees, open and close trading and etc. These contracts can cause centralization issues.
 They're not safe and it is not recommended to use them as a reference.
+For more information about weird tokens click [here](https://github.com/d-xo/weird-erc20)

 ## KAMALA HARRIS